 - This beginner’s camping gear list is a great starting point and will give you a great goal for gear to be on the lookout for.

 - I’ve been camping throughout Kentucky.
 Energy Lake at Land Between the Lakes, Green River, Red River Gorge, Daniel Boone National Forest & Nolin Lake.
+And throughout Arizona.
 Although I am still learning, I have camped in the rain and during winter.
 I continue to camp and learn as well as seek new information that I can then share.

 TOP 10 CAMPING GEAR ESSENTIALS

 1. Sleeping Bag